CoinFabrik/coinbase-api-swagger/javascript-client/docs/AccountsApi.md

 List accounts

-Lists current user’s accounts to which the authentication method has access to.
+Lists current user\u2019s accounts to which the authentication method has access to.

 ### Example
 ```javascript